DopplerHQ/kubernetes-operator/README.md

 - Setup a service account and RBAC role for the operator
 - Create a deployment for the operator inside of the cluster

 You can verify that the operator is running successfully in your cluster with `./tools/operator-logs.sh`, this waits for the deployment to roll out and then tails the log.
+You can leave this command running to keep monitoring the logs or quit safely with Ctrl-C.

 ## Step 2: Create a `DopplerSecret`